-Residents in the state of Connecticut can enroll in CT Medicaid and as of June 2016, 771,512 state residents were enrolled.
-What is Medicaid in Connecticut?
-Known as HUSKY Health, the government-funded scheme provides health coverage to millions of people who understand basic Connecticut Medicaid information.
+Residents in the state of Connecticut can enroll in CT Medicaid.
+Known as HUSKY Health, this government-funded initiative provides health coverage to millions of people who understand basic Connecticut Medicaid information.
 While residing in the community, medical services and long-term care can be administered, as long as annual household income limits are not exceeded, as well as resource limits and certain criteria linked to age and health.

 The amount of CT Medicaid HUSKY Health coverage an eligible recipient receives is dependent on his or her income and living situation, e.g. how many people are residing in the low-income household.
 Information about Connecticut Medicaid income limits will reveal that the Modified Adjusted Gross Income (MAGI) system is used to calculate coverage options.